wunderio/WunderTools/Setup.md

   branch:
 ```

+Edit `conf/develop.yml` and change the variables to something that makes sense for your project.

 ## Configure Drupal build

 Edit `drupal/conf/site.yml`, remove things you don't need and add stuff you want in your project.